 - You can also use a dedicated Pinterest plugin to add the Pin it button to your images, pages, and posts.

-- If you want more customization options, consider a social media plugin such as MashShare or Easy Social Share Buttons for WordPress.
+- If you want more customization options, consider a social media plugin such as MashShare or any of these Social Share Buttons for WordPress.

 2. Use Pinterest-Specific Graphics on Your Website